elycruz/app_authoring_research/validation_structures/index.md

 ### Validator Structs

 These are like Validators except they contain all their validation/messaging properties directly on themselves.
-Additionlly, their validation/validator method(s) exist directly on themselves as well:
+Additionally, their validation/validator method(s) exist directly on themselves as well:

 *figure 3* - Note: the implementation below is only partially validated (and implemented) so it may require further adjustments for actual use.
 ```rust